Yusuprozimemet/language_research/README.md

 ## 🔍 Key Findings

-### The Big Problem: 27.2% of Complaints in Just 2 Categories
+### The Big Problem: 27.2% of reviews in Just 2 Categories

 ```
 Monetization Issues     ████████████████ 14.0%